 At a glance, one may conclude that the Casio PX-780 has a lot to offer in terms of its design, features, and sound quality.
 But as the saying goes, we should not judge a book by its cover.

 The Casio PX-780 is a model under the ‘Privia’ line which is Casio’s high-end line.
-It is a digital piano loaded with lots of features, great design, and realistic acoustic experience.
+The piano is loaded with lots of features, great design, and realistic acoustic experience.
 The PX-780 comes with a furniture grade cabinet that is capable of matching any decor.

 The keyboard boasts of 88 weighted keys with ivory and matte finishing.
 The polyphony reaches a maximum of 128-notes, and other 250 tones available in this digital piano.
 The keys are equipped with a Tri-sensor scaled hammered action to provide a realistic feel when playing.

 The sound source contains Casio’s “AiR” (Acoustic and intelligent Resonator), which helps to generate good piano sound.

 The weight is about 31.5kgs which means that the piano is quite bulky.
 Casio PX-780 was not designed to be on the road, so it’s not your typical portable digital piano.

 Though it comes with a lot of similar features as those of portable pianos, this one is more suitable around the house, studio or learning institutions.
 A definite addition is the price of the piano which is below $1000.